jmackey18/OUFB_Inventory_System/README.md

 This repository contains ENGR 1411-004 Team 9's Inventory Management System.
 This is where the developers will change any coding in the program.

 In order to access and import the system into your Visual Studio Code, you must be invited into this GitHub repository by one of the developers (if you're reading this, you've already completed that task).
-You must then copy either the HTTPS or SSH link of the repository (which can be found by clicking the green "Code" button at the top right corner) and type ``>Git: clone`` followed by the requested URL/link of the desired repository in Visual Studio Code.
+You must then copy either the HTTPS or SSH link of the repository (which can be found by clicking the green "Code" button at the top right corner) and type ``>Git: Clone`` followed by the requested URL/link of the desired repository in Visual Studio Code.
 > **NOTE:** in order for this task to correctly compile and work, you must have a "Git" software installed in your computer (you can look for a Git in Visual Studio Code's Extensions tab or any JAVA-SUPPORTED (until further notice) software located at the Internet.
 >
 > One example that I (JP) am using can be found [here](https://git-scm.com/downloads).